Bushfire Planning Framework Review 2019 - 2022

 Which bushfire policy framework do I use now?

-Planning applications in designated bushfire prone areas should be assessed under the existing bushfire policy framework, which includes State Planning Policy 3.7 Planning in Bushfire Prone Areas (December 2015), the Guidelines for Planning in Bushfire Prone Areas (as amended) and the Planning and Development (Local Planning Schemes) Amendment Regulations 2015 until a revised policy, as part of Stage 3 of the Bushfire Framework Review 2019, is gazetted.
+Planning applications in designated bushfire prone areas should be assessed under the existing Bushfire Policy Framework, which includes State Planning Policy 3.7 Planning in Bushfire Prone Areas (December 2015), the Guidelines for Planning in Bushfire Prone Areas (as amended) and the Planning and Development (Local Planning Schemes) Regulations 2015 until a revised policy, as part of Stage 3 of the Bushfire Framework Review 2019, is gazetted.

 What is the update on the draft Position Statement: Tourism land uses in bushfire prone areas?